ondat/documentation/docs/knowledgebase/solution-troubleshooting-etcd-503-service-unavailable-error-peer-discovery.md

 ## Issue

-You have noticed that Ondat nodes cannot successfully join the cluster.
+You have noticed that nodes cannot successfully join the cluster.
 Upon investigation, you also notice the following error messages in after 1 minute of uptime:

 ```bash
 # Truncated output...